Orlando, FL

 Use Create Your Own City Chart to see additional financial, demographic and economic data for this and other cities

-Orlando is a Sinkhole City without enough assets to cover its debt.
+Orlando is a Sunshine City with enough assets to cover its debt.

-Orlando only has $1.1 billion of assets available to pay bills totaling $1.2 billion.
+Orlando has $1.1 billion of assets available to pay the state's bills totaling $1.1 billion.

-Orlando's reported net position is understated by $75.8 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Orlando's reported net position is inflated by $227.5 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 IN THE NEWS